fuzzylabs/matcha/docs/azure-permissions.md

 ## What permissions does Matcha require?

-In its current form, the following Azure permissions are required:
+In its current form, **either** the following Azure permissions are required:

 1. Owner
 2. A combination of: Contributor + User Access Administrator